alexandernst/TPLink-TX6610-firmware-tools/README.md

 Starts at `0x150000`.
 It contains the FS and configuration data.
 It also contains the web-admin, users/passwords, etc...

-## Padding and ending data.
+## Unknown data

-After the end of the SquashFS blob (remember, `0x150000` + the SquashFS blob size from the header) there are `55640` nulled bytes.
-I don't know if that is some sort of padding, some sort of required empty space, or ...
+At `0x350000` there are 232 bytes of unknown data.
+After some more debugging of the firmware, I'm quite sure that `0x350000` to `0x35000F` and `0x3500D4` to `0x3500E3` contain MD5 checksums, but I still don't know the data that is being checked against.
+The rest is unknown.

-...
-And after those `55640` bytes, there are another `232` bytes.
-That last section actually holds data, but I haven't found what is it's purpose, how it's generated or what it is used for.
+## Python dumping and compressing tools

-## Python dumping tool
+I'm adding a simple python piece of code that extracts the different parts of the firmware and another one that joins them back together.

-I'm adding a simple python piece of code that extracts the different parts of the firmware.
+Note that the output of the second piece of code still doesn't produce an usable firmware blob as I still don't know how to generate the last 232 bytes.